vippsas/vipps-partner/README.md

 The soon-to-be-deprecated legacy
 [Vipps Signup API](https://github.com/vippsas/vipps-signup-api),
 also called "partial signup",
-is still available for partners that have already started using it, but new partners should use the more efficient
+is still available _for a short while_ for partners that have already started using it, but new partners should use the more efficient [partner keys](#partner-keys)
-[partner keys](#partner-keys)
 (and the
 [Vipps Partner API](#vipps-partner-api)